POSTED August 10, 2021

 Stainless steel manifolds and risers bolted to aluminium heads means the cylinder head is going to be the material more likely to corrode away.
 The stainless steel manifolds often come with anodes and a large sticker that states “replace every 3 months”.
 The reality is some people aren’t even on their boat every 3 months, let alone going to change an anode they didn’t know about.
 Other than this I haven’t had enough experience with these manifolds to comment.
 I have seen some boats with them fitted and claiming 5+ years of life, but I have also seen others crack and damage an engine.
 Stainless manifolds eliminate the need for exhaust “elbows” and are an all-in-one unit.

 Stainless steel is also used in mixing elbows on larger diesels, which we will elaborate on below.

 What to consider when pricing a pair of manifolds and risers?

-Whenever you are looking to replace a set of manifolds and risers, it’s important you ask a three important questions:
+Whenever you are looking to replace a set of manifolds and risers, it’s important you ask a few important questions:

 - Are any part of my manifolds and risers freshwater cooled?

 - Are there exhaust risers fitted?

 Firstly, if you have a freshwater cooled manifolds, and saltwater cooled exhaust elbows, it is unlikely you will need to replace the manifolds, and probably just the exhaust elbows.